hynek/stamina/README.md

 The decorator takes the following arguments (all time-based arguments are floats of seconds):

 **on**: An Exception or a tuple of Exceptions on which the decorated callable will be retried.
-There is no default, you _must_ pass this explicitly.
+There is no default – you _must_ pass this explicitly.

 **attempts**: Maximum number of attempts (default: `10`).